+- Open the flip and press

+[MENU].

-- 2. Press E Recent Calls. - 3.
-Press 💵 All.
+- Press Recent Calls.

+- Press All.

-- 4. Use the Directional key to highlight an entry, then
+- 4. Use the Directional Key to highlight an entry, then

-- Press the OK key
+- Press

-OPEN

-to open the entry.
+[OPEN] to open the entry.

-- Press the SEND key to place a call to the number.
+- Press the Send Key to place a call to the number.

-- Press the Right Select key
+- Press the Right Soft Key

-Options to select:
+[Options] to select:

+Save to Contacts (Contact)

-Save to Contacts (Contact Info)/ Erase/ Lock (Unlock)/ Erase All/ View Timers
+- Save to Contacts (Contact Info) / Erase / Lock (Unlock) / Erase All / View Timers

-Press the Left Select key Message to send a message to the number.
+- Press the Left Soft Key

+[Message] to send a message to the number.

-Shortcut To view a quick list of all your recent calls, press the SEND key
+Shortcut To view a quick list of all your recent calls, press the Send Key from standby mode.